“I’m not your typical sick kid”

 “Chronically ill and undiagnosed children live a life of uncertainty,” said Savannah.
 “It can sometimes feel like you’re just going around and around and you can’t get out of this black hole of sickness and appointments.”

 Not long after her longtime doctor at Cincinnati Children’s Hospital retired, Savannah got seriously ill and needed to be admitted at Kentucky Children’s Hospital.
 She and her family were skeptical after being disappointed by previous experiences at other hospitals.
 But Savannah’s team at Kentucky Children’s Hospital, led by Dr. Sean McTigue, exceeded all expectations.

 “I felt like he really listened to me, not only as a patient, but as a person, and made sure that I was able to have a normal life outside of this sickness that takes so much from me.
-And the nurses at UK are my favorite people—I love them all.
+And the nurses at UK HealthCare are my favorite people—I love them all.
 They’ve been amazing, they always support me and encourage me.”

 That support has allowed Savannah to continue dancing, which she’s been doing since age three, and performing in musical theater, which she’s been doing since she was eight.
 “It’s become like my own physical therapy.
 It’s taught me so much about my own body and making the choices that will keep me healthy.
 It’s kept me fit, and encouraged and motivated.”

 Even through recurring infections and hospitalizations, Savannah has remained dedicated to her art, her relationships and her schoolwork.
 But she wanted to do more to help others facing the same frustrating situations she and her family had found themselves in time and time again.